lo-ise/antarctic-seaice-extent/README.md

 To find out more information, or to access the raw data, visit the [data source webpages](http://nsidc.org/data/nsidc-0051).

-Sea ice extent is monitored and calculated on a daily basis by the NSIDC using this data and the output of this is the [Sea Ice Index](http://nsidc.org/data/seaice_index/).
+Sea ice extent is monitored and calculated on a daily basis by the NSIDC using this data.
+The output of this is the [Sea Ice Index](http://nsidc.org/data/seaice_index/).
 The convention is that any cell within the sea ice concetration grids that is above 15% is classed as ice covered and therefore is counted towards the sea ice extent calculation.

-We will be using the monthly sea ice concetration data from 2014 to see how it is possible to calculated sea ice extent using ArcGIS.
+We will be using the monthly sea ice concentration data from 2014 to see how it is possible to calculated sea ice extent using ArcGIS.

 ## Project setup